Senior Environmental Chemist/Ecotoxicologist

 - Closing Date

-Today NCEC is part of Ricardo Plc’s subsidiary company, Ricardo Energy & Environment; a leading sustainability consultancy combining energy, climate change, air quality, transport, water, environmental and our chemical risk expertise with strong marketing, IT and economics capability.
+Our Energy and Environment business unit combines energy, climate change, environmental and chemical risk expertise with strong IT and economics capability.

 - Undertaking a range of client work, bringing their own specialisms, and contributing to delivery and sales across existing product areas.

-- Providing extensive technical knowledge in some or all of the following; ecotoxicology, environmental fate, phys-chem, exposure assessment and multimedia fate models, QSARs, statistical methods, chemical analysis, risk assessment, scientific writing.
+- Providing extensive technical knowledge across the following: ecotoxicology, environmental fate, physical-chemical properties, exposure assessment, multimedia fate modelling, QSARs, statistics, data analysis, chemical analysis, risk assessment, scientific writing.

 - Working with marketing and sales staff to ensure effective promotion of NCEC’s capabilities at events, as well as through webinars, technical papers and thought pieces.